eflautt/ga-data-science/lessons/lesson-03/readme.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

-- Create, open and create and iPython Notebook
+- Create and open an iPython Notebook
-- Have completed python pre-work
+- Have completed all of the python pre-work

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*

 - Gather materials needed for class
-- Complete Prep work required
+- Complete prep work required
 - Prepare any specific instructions

 ### LESSON GUIDE